radixdlt/community-scrypto-examples/defi/liquidity_pool_dao/README.md

 system by abusing or spamming pointless proposals just to send a message.

 ### Deposit fee
-The deposit fee asset is chosen by default as XRD to encourage the utilizaiton of the XRD token.
+The deposit fee asset is chosen by default as XRD to encourage the utilization of the XRD token.
 Currently, there is no use for the deposit fee and can be considered burnt.

 ## Demonstration